FeJozsi/ddg/src/test/README.md

 You can execute a command like the second to run the test_dg_input_read module for a test.
 Note: Ensure that your PYTHONPATH contains src/main.
-You can check this using $env:PYTHONPATH in a PowerShell Terminal.
+(You can check this using $env:PYTHONPATH in a PowerShell Terminal.)
+You also may consider to apply the .vscode\settings.json file with the new sets below for VSC:

+    { ...
+        "python.autoComplete.extraPaths": [
+            "src/main"
+        ],
+        "python.analysis.extraPaths": [
+            "src/main"
+        ]
+    ... }

 The `test_dg_input_read` module reads input data describing a Directed Disjunctive Graph from a text file and prints it to the standard output (Terminal or Command window).
+See the comments of the module also.